Family movie night? There's an app for that

 Parents need to know that this is exactly the kind of book you hope your kids will find and love -- showing the best examples of kids and adults behaving in caring, intelligent, and positive ways.

 The story has a rich and developing relationship between Greg and Maura and a complex view of money and school politics.
-And then it adds something that hardly anyone else seems to know how to do anymore -- pure, unadulterated delight.
+It's a pure, unadulterated delight.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 Suggest an Update